trihaingn/sokoban-ai-solver/README.md

 1. **Python not found:** Ensure Python 3.8+ is installed and in your PATH
 2. **Make not found:** Install Make for your operating system:
-   - Windows: Install via Chocolatey (`choco install make`) or use Git Bash
+   - Windows: Use WSL (Windows Subsystem for Linux) - Make is included
    - macOS: Install Xcode Command Line Tools (`xcode-select --install`)
    - Linux: Usually pre-installed, or install via package manager